When Is It Time to Call In a Professional?

 just want a sounding board to talk about investing decisions.
 An impartial third party can help you assess your options and guide you in the right direction.

-What to Look For In an Advisor
+What to Look For In a Financial Advisor

 Fiduciary and Non-Fiduciary Advisors